 Crime Rigg Quarry [NZ 344416]

 Crime Rigg Quarry is an important site for the Lower Permian Yellow Sands and the overlying Marl Slate and Lower Magnesian Limestone.
 The Marl Slate Formation is exposed at the top of a great thickness of Yellow Sands Formation.
-Well exposed basal and middle units of Raisby Formation in north of quarry, formerly ‘Lower Magnesian Limestone’.
+The basal and middle units of Raisby Formation are well exposed in the north of quarry, formerly the ‘Lower Magnesian Limestone’.
 Large faces in the quarry show the complex, interdigitating cross-bedding typical of the Yellow Sand Formation (Lawrence, 2009).
 A sample of the Marl Slate from Crime Rigg Quarry was donated by P. Gibson (North East Geological Society) for palynological analysis.

 Marsden Bay [NZ 398651]